timmehlui/Machine-Learning-Geological-Mapping-Soil-Geochemistry/readme.txt

 Files
-correlatedFeatures.py is used for data cleaning of correlated features. pipelineTopography.py tests the utility of including topographic data. pipelineSamplingMethod.py compares the various sampling methods used. pipelineMCS.py compares the machine learning algorithms and the multiple classifier systems. sameClassOrderNine.py is a function used in pipelineMCS.py.
+correlatedFeatures.py is used for data cleaning of correlated features. pipelineSamplingMethod.py compares the various sampling methods used. pipelineMCS.py compares the machine learning algorithms and the multiple classifier systems. sameClassOrderNine.py is a function used in pipelineMCS.py.